 - play an active role in community outreach and education regarding the protection of our cultural and natural resources; and

-- work with the federal and provincial government (through management agreements that respect the title and rights of First Nations) to ensure coordinated and robust monitoring and enforcement throughout our territories.
+- work with the federal and provincial government (through management agreements that respect our title and rights) to ensure coordinated and robust monitoring and enforcement throughout our territories.